brettz9/intl-dom/README.md

 ##### Substitution types

-In adition to supplying literal values such as strings, numbers, and DOM elements/fragments, one may also provide an object with a one (and only one) of the following keys:
+In addition to supplying literal values such as strings, numbers, and DOM elements/fragments, one may also provide an object with a one (and only one) of the following keys: